 -Selected in Arquia/Próxima VI 2017-2018

-A single-family house (built in the 60’s) in a partial state of ruin is acquired by a new owner, who demands for new functionalities for the house.
+This is a project of reform, rehabilitation and extension of a single-family home built on the border between Benahavis and Marbella.
+Built in the seventies it presents a partial state of ruin and is acquired by a new owner, who demands new functionalities for the house.

 The original house was designed to accommodate a family of 3 members and a service person.
-The new configuration of the house should contain a family of 4 members, a guest area, an independent apartment, a playground and the possibility of dividing the house into two separate units.
+The new house configuration should contain a family of 4 members, a guest area, a separate apartment, a playground and the possibility to divide the house into two separate units.

-The biggest challenge posed by the reconstruction and rehabilitation of the house is the integration of a new area with more surface in the same pre-existing footprint.
+The greatest challenge posed by the reconstruction and rehabilitation of the house is the integration of a new area with more surface in the same pre-existing footprint.
 Due to the partial state of ruin it is necessary to demolish the eastern rectangular wing of the original house.
 The new construction must contain this new available space.
-The new building must multiply the built meters to accommodate the new programmatic needs.
-The spatial configuration is developed by concatenating successive blocks of program (kitchen, living room, bedrooms and bathroom) with the inclusion of an L block that houses an apartment with independent access.
-The reading of the blocks can be done through the volumetry expressed in the façade and roof of the house.
+The new building must multiply the meters built to accommodate the new programmatic needs.
+The spatial configuration is developed through the concatenation of successive program blocks (kitchen, living room, bedrooms and bathroom) with the inclusion of an L-shaped block that houses an apartment with independent access.
+The reading of the blocks can be done through the volumetry expressed in the facade and roof of the house.